Diskmaster/ModernPrecombines/PRP-BUGTRACK.md

 - DLC06NukaWorld \[ 977 of 977 \]

 Current known issues:
+- \[PRP, U32336\] (-2, 19, CW): 127495 is causing visual flickery as a result of improper collision between floors.
+Can't fix until collision is fixed in model.
 - \[PRP\] PosterArmy01.nif and PosterArmy02.nif from Flicker Fixer appears to have no geometry.
 This explains the exclusion from precombines.
 - \[PRP\] -24, -13, CW: 96911, 9696E, DB891, DB892 need to be tagged EnableParent for exclusion from Precombines to better support Maxwell's Worl
 - \[PRP\] Nearest 11A621: \"Captain's hatch\" walls suck and have holes as they are clearly not intended for this.